shafayat666/tip-calculator/README.md

 Each person should pay: $99.63
 ```
 ## Error Handling
-- Doesn't handle division by zero with an error message.
+- Handles division by zero with an error message.
-- Invalid input types (like entering text instead of numbers) are not managed with appropriate error prompts.
+- Invalid input types (like entering text instead of numbers) are managed with appropriate error prompts.

 ## Contributing
 Contributions are welcome!
 If you have any ideas for improving this calculator, feel free to fork the repository, make your changes and submit a pull request.